Tietgensgade: Public art and memorials

 The garden strip along the Ny Carlsberg Glyptotek features a number of monuments and other artworks that faces the street.
 These include a statue of the archeologist Georg Zoëga by Ludvig Brandstrup.
 The monument is flanked by two statues by Constantin Meunier, The Harbour Worker (left) and The Sower /right).
 A little further down the street, on a narrow lawn in front of the museum's Hack Kampmann Wing, stands a vronze statue of a standing woman, Guapa, created by Gottfred Eickhoff in 1951.

 In front of Rudolph Berg's Hospital stands a bust of Rudolph Berg.
 It was created by Peder Severin Krøyer in 1894 and later presented to the hospital.
 It was unveiled at its current location in 1909.

 Utopia, a bronze statue of an obese man by Keld Moseholm Jørgensen, was installed in front of DGI-Byen in 2007.

 Transport

-A series of staircases and lifts provides direct access from Tietgensbro to the platforms of Copenhagen Central Station.
+A series of staircases and lifts provide direct access from Tietgensbro to the platforms of Copenhagen Central Station.
 The main entrance to the City Circle Line metro station is located in Rewentlovsgade.